 About me

-Outside of economics, I am fascinated by the history of 19th and 20th century Central-Eastern Europe.
+Outside of economics, I am fascinated by the history of Central and Eastern Europe.
 As part of this interest, I have worked at a Holocaust Museum in Lithuania after finishing high school.

 Short CV